How to care for your dog when you’re ill

 Illness, injury or other health problems can be a challenge at any time in your life.
 But when you have a loyal pooch depending on you, it can all get a bit overwhelming, especially if you’re unable to get around as much you used to.

-Along with having dog insurance to cover any doggy-related emergencies, responsible pet owners need to plan ahead for this kind of eventuality.
+Along with having dog insurance for your furry friend to cover any doggy-related emergencies, responsible pet owners need to plan ahead for this kind of eventuality.

 What will you do about walkies, feeding times and the daily doses of love and attention if you’re out of action?